KawaCoder/Loveguesser/README.md

 A short program to see the love compatibility with the person you love &lt;3

 ## How to use it?
-As you can see, there is three files on the repository.
+As you can see, there is four files on the repository.
+There is a readme.md file, not important.
 One is a .exe file, </p>
 to run it on windows.
 There is also a .jar, to run it on every OS with java (8+)</p>
 installed.
 And there is a .java, to see the raw code.
 This is not an executable.</p>